 Products containing 1% hydrocortisone can reduce swelling and redness.
 Salicylic acid, a product typically used to treat acne, may also be beneficial for those with razor burn.

 Aspirin applied topically to skin can calm the painful sensation that comes with razor burn.
 Make a paste from crushed-up aspirin by adding a bit of water or Witch Hazel.
 Apply to the area, wait 10 minutes, then rinse off.

-Adding regular or colloidal oatmeal, or an oatmeal-based bath product, to a tub of lukewarm water may provide some symptom relief.
+Adding colloidal oatmeal, or an oatmeal-based bath product, to a tub of lukewarm water may provide some symptom relief.